Acura RLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for an Acura RLX are $1,372 a year including full coverage.
-Comprehensive insurance costs on average $278 a year, collision costs $472, and liability is $464.
-Buying just liability costs around $514 a year, with insurance for high-risk drivers costing $2,972 or more.
-Teens cost the most to insure at $5,208 a year or more.
+Comprehensive insurance costs an estimated $278, collision insurance costs $472, and liability is $464.
+Liability-only coverage costs around $514 a year, and high-risk coverage costs $2,972 or more.
+Teens cost the most to insure at up to $5,208 a year.

 Average premium for full coverage: $1,372

-Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and RLX trim levels.
+Prices are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different RLX trim levels.

 Price Range Variability

-For a 40-year-old driver, Acura RLX insurance rates go from the low end price of $514 for just the minimum liability insurance to a high of $2,972 for a driver that may need high-risk insurance.
+For a driver in their 40's, Acura RLX insurance rates range from the low end price of $514 for your basic liability-only policy to a much higher rate of $2,972 for a high-risk driver policy.

 Urban vs. Rural Price Range

-Choosing to live in a large city can have significant affects on car insurance rates.
-Rural areas are shown to have lower incidents of comprehensive and collision claims than cities with more traffic congestion.
+Choosing to live in a large city can make a big difference on the price of auto insurance.
+More rural locations are shown to have lower incidents of comprehensive and collision claims than cities with more traffic congestion.
+The price range example below illustrates how location helps determine insurance prices.

 Use the form below to get customized rates for your location.